Variations9/CSVTools/Quick-Start-ReadMe.md

 ============================================================================

  * Developed by Variations9@Github, Production Artist.

+Disclaimer:
-Development, variations, (deviations), and vibe-coding with the help of a.i., including Claude Code and GPT Codex was at play.
+Development, variations, (deviations), and vibe-coding with some help of a.i., including Claude Code and GPT Codex at play.
 This submission has been carefully curated and crafted into submission, whereupon the program works beautifully.
-There are many adventures throughout thid development processes that are worth in-depth future discussion.

-These Folders are a result of care and consideration.
-If you're reading this and can understand code somewhat, these containing files might make some sense.
-Regardless, the tools themselves shall have the promise to be quite useful.
+There are many adventures throughout this development processes that are worth in-depth future discussions, however For now, these folders are a result of care and consideration.
+The tools within shall have the promise to be quite useful.

 These files and folders are (mostly) organized, well-synchronized, safe and assuredly performative.
-They're all here now, and they're synchronized together perfectly, reliably, and operationally.
+They're synchronized together perfectly, reliably, and operationally.
 This PARTICULAR File, is the readme file, I'll keep updated with more mentions in an upcoming release.

+What is included is a set of tool packages in here that, when combined with the function of node.js, and when running terminal commands in the project, will generate a spreadsheet .csv file of however massive your project is, with factoids and data statistics about the scripts contained within.
+Use a running spreadsheet to keep a consistent chart & roadmap to provide a companion snapshot of your entire project.

+Or, maybe you want to export your project into a readable code-viewer wiki page?
+It's here for your use!
 ============================================================================

 Adventures in Coding :  Recently, I had this vague notion in mind that when